 All UK higher education institutions (HEIs) are eligible to receive funds for research, postgraduate training, and associated activities.
 The higher education funding councils for England, Wales, Scotland, and Northern Ireland determine whether an organisation meets the criteria to be a higher education institute.

-They also had to satisfy other criteria related to their financial and legal status: these are set out in full in the Research Councils' joint statement on eligibility, which can be viewed on the RCUK website: Joint statement on eligibility.
+They also had to satisfy other criteria related to their financial and legal status: these are set out in full in the Research Councils' joint statement on eligibility, which can be viewed on the RCUK website: Joint statement on eligibility

 Once granted, eligibility will continue unless the IRO has received no funding during the first five years of recognition.
 In this situation, the Research Councils may review the organisation's eligibility.
 A change in status of an IRO may require re-consideration of its eligibility.
-Please contact us.